Paving Laying Methods

 This method relies on each flag having a bed prepared for it individually.
 A bed is prepared, the flag is laid and then the next bed prepared and so on.

 This method is more common used with larger flags, where handling and manoeuvrability is a major concern, with natural stone flags, where there can be differences in flag thickness between adjacent units.
 The flagstones should be laid directly onto to a mortar mix of 4 parts sand (class M) and 1 part cement approximately 20 – 40 mm thick.
-There must not be any voids under the slabs
+There must not be any voids under the slab.

 Random thickness of natural stone flags makes screed bedding impractical